Jaycar-Electronics/IoT-Wireless-Sign/README.md

 # WiFi Sign

-_Author's Note: This project immediately went into revisions after publications, as the mini protoboard only just barely fits everything in, and we felt it would be easier to use a bigger protoboard to make.
-Thus, some pictures are from different versions, but the connections are all following the same circuit diagram.
-If you have any issues or need assistance building this project, you can email me directly at DWest@jaycar.com.au_

 This neat project can instantly decorate your shop window, bedroom door, or loungeroom.
 It allows you to mount a dot matrix display somewhere in your house and connect to it through the same network.
 Then using a custom HTTP server, you can access the sign through its network address and change it to display a clock, text, or anything else that you might want.